dark-side/sports-hub/sports_hub_portal/desktop_application_features/project_layout/README.md

 ## Check list:

   - Verify if UI corresponds to the prototype
+  - Admin should should go to the home page by clicking the logo
   - The layout structure should be the same for all pages
   - Pages should be built from content sections that are configured by admin
   - Admin should have the ability to act as a regular user and go back to the admin view

 ## Prototype of the feature

+Application start icon

+Please click [here](https://www.figma.com/file/Af10pm4LKvLpBUDvenPAWZ/Start-icon?node-id=0%3A1) to see icons for MacOS, Windows, and Linux

-Please click [here](https://www.figma.com/proto/JVDTph8VY9Ye7kz8BTDxhJ/1-Sport-News-General-Prototype?node-id=0%3A1586&viewport=-381%2C678%2C0.1179991066455841&scaling=min-zoom) and [here](https://www.figma.com/proto/JVDTph8VY9Ye7kz8BTDxhJ/1-Sport-News-General-Prototype?node-id=0%3A2&viewport=454%2C441%2C0.038604091852903366&scaling=min-zoom) to see clickable prototypes.
+Please click [here](https://www.figma.com/proto/JVDTph8VY9Ye7kz8BTDxhJ/%231---Sports-Hub-General-Prototype?page-id=0%3A1073&node-id=0%3A1586&viewport=266%2C48%2C0.02&scaling=min-zoom&starting-point-node-id=0%3A1586) to see clickable prototype.

-Please click [here](https://www.figma.com/file/JVDTph8VY9Ye7kz8BTDxhJ/1-Sport-News-General-Prototype?node-id=0%3A1) and [here](https://www.figma.com/file/JVDTph8VY9Ye7kz8BTDxhJ/1-Sport-News-General-Prototype?node-id=0%3A1073) to see mockups that were included in the prototypes and additional style guides.
+Please click [here](https://www.figma.com/file/JVDTph8VY9Ye7kz8BTDxhJ/%231---Sports-Hub-General-Prototype?node-id=0%3A1073) to see mockups that were included in the prototypes and additional style guides.

 Please click [here](https://www.figma.com/proto/0zkkf5WC77OSpvyD6YXpFE/Style-guides?page-id=0%3A1&node-id=54%3A6358&viewport=266%2C48%2C0.54&scaling=min-zoom&starting-point-node-id=19%3A5368) to see style guides

+## Style guides

+Follow [a link](https://www.figma.com/proto/0zkkf5WC77OSpvyD6YXpFE/Style-guides?page-id=0%3A1&node-id=19%3A5368&viewport=266%2C48%2C0.54&scaling=min-zoom&starting-point-node-id=19%3A5368) to the style guides

+## Style guides

+Follow [a link](https://www.figma.com/proto/0zkkf5WC77OSpvyD6YXpFE/Style-guides?page-id=0%3A1&node-id=19%3A5368&viewport=266%2C48%2C0.54&scaling=min-zoom&starting-point-node-id=19%3A5368) to the style guides

 ## User stories